An Essential Guide to Jasper National Park—Where Glacial Lakes and Hot Springs Are Calling

 Enjoy winter sports at Lake Annette, Mildred Lake, and Fairmont Jasper Park Lodge

-The arrival of winter turns the lakes and golf course around the Fairmont Jasper Park Lodge into a network of well-groomed trails suitable for snowshoeing, cross-country skiing, or even fat biking.
+The arrival of winter turns the lakes and golf course around the Fairmont Jasper Park Lodge into a network of well-groomed trails suitable for snowshoeing, cross-country skiing, or fat biking.

 The lodge is also home to the Jasper Planetarium, created by a passionate group of local astronomers.
 The planetarium offers an in-depth look at the vibrant night sky above Jasper National Park through a theater show and a guided telescopic tour.